genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

 At this point, the seed application is created and the genx dependencies are installed.

-Then there are more questions, which you can respond to as follows:
+Then there are more questions, which you can respond to as follows (we have provided some notes below):

 ```shell title="Windows Terminal"
 ?
 Package scope (without the @) genesislcap